Skip to Content

 Disclaimer: Risk Factors and Investment Considerations

-1. Authenticity Risks:
+2. Authenticity Risks:

 Forgery and counterfeiting are risks associated with the purchase of rare coins.
 To minimize these risks, it is recommended that investors only buy coins certified by one of the leading independent coin grading services.
-With the exception of certain uncertified circulated coins, each coin sold by The United States Gold Bureau (USGB) has been graded by either the Professional Coin Grading Service (PCGS) or by Numismatic Guaranty Corporation (NGC).
+With the exception of certain uncertified circulated coins, each coin sold by USGB has been graded by either the Professional Coin Grading Service (PCGS) or by Numismatic Guaranty Corporation (NGC).
 Each of these coin grading services is recognized within the coin grading industry for its superior expertise, and each guarantees unequivocally that coins certified by it are authentic.
 USGB relies upon those guarantees in selling coins, and does not independently verify whether certified coins are authentic.
 Accordingly, the United States Gold Bureau disclaims any expressed or implied warranties associated with the coins, including that the coins are merchantable.

-2. Grading Risks:
+3. Grading Risks:

 The value of a coin is highly dependent upon the condition, or “grade” of that coin.
 Since grading is a subjective process, there is risk in acquiring coins whose grades have not been independently certified by one of the leading independent coin grading services.
 The possibility exists that a coin could be misgraded by one of the independent grading services, and it is possible for such services to assign a different grade to the same coin upon resubmission.
 The guarantees provided by such services provide protection against misgrading, given the continuing solvency of the services.
 The United States Gold Bureau cannot be responsible for any of the services’ guarantees, or for subsequent changes in their policies and expressly disclaims any express or implied warranties associated with the grades assigned by PCGS and NGC.

-3. Volatility:
+4. Volatility:

-4. Investment Performance:
+5. Investment Performance:

-5. Unregulated State of the Numismatic Coin Market:
+6. Unregulated State of the Numismatic Coin Market:

-6. Bid Price:
+7. Bid Price:

-The United States Gold Bureau is a major buyer of numismatic and Investment Grade coins in certain segments of the coin market.
-If you wish to sell your coins in the future, the U.S. Gold Bureau would appreciate the opportunity to provide you with a bid to purchase them from you, although the United States Gold Bureau cannot guarantee to make a bid on every coin.
-Should the U.S. Gold Bureau make a bid on your coins, it is the Company’s current practice, which is subject to change in its sole discretion, to offer to buy coins that we commonly sell during our normal course of business.
+USGB is a major buyer of precious metals, including Investment Grade Coins, Proof Coins, and Special Order Items, in certain segments of the market.
+If you wish to sell your precious metals products in the future, USGB would appreciate the opportunity to provide you with a bid to purchase them from you.
+While we strive to provide a resale opportunity for most precious metals we offer, whether via direct purchase or our consignment program, we do not guarantee to make a direct bid on every item, particularly for products not originally sold by us.
+Our ability to make a bid depends on the nature of the product, current market demand, and whether the item aligns with our active inventory strategy.
+Should we make a bid on your products, it is our current practice, which is subject to change in our sole discretion, to offer to buy items that we commonly sell during our normal course of business.
 The bid price is raised or lowered on a daily, even hourly basis, depending upon various market conditions.

-7. Economic Forces:
+8. Economic Forces:

-8. Additional Risks & Considerations:
+9. Additional Risks & Considerations:

 The United States Gold Bureau does not guarantee that any client buying for investment purposes will be able to sell for a profit in the future.
 The value of raw bullion and raw bullion coins (e.g., PAMP Suisse gold bar, raw Gold American Eagle, raw Silver American Eagle, Canadian Maple Leaf, South African Krugerrand, etc.) is largely determined by the current spot or market price of bullion.
 This price fluctuates throughout the trading day.